openforis/sepal-doc/docs/source/setup/presentation.rst

 Introduction to SEPAL
 =====================

 In this page, you will be introduced to the SEPAL interface.
-You will learn how to access SEPAL’s features to facilitate the remote sensing exercises in the rest of the documetnation.
+You will learn how to access SEPAL's features to facilitate the remote sensing exercises in the rest of the documentation.

 .. note::